 Kirsten previously worked for a range of non-profits with a focus on sustainable agriculture and healthy food access.
 She served two terms with the Americorps program, FoodCorps, in rural northern Michigan.
 Following her service in the Midwest, she moved to Montana to manage the state FoodCorps program with the National Center for Appropriate Technology (NCAT).
-In this capacity, she advocated for farm to school policies, as well as Child Nutrition Reauthorization.
 With a passion for organizing, Kirsten has experience managing both issue-based and political campaigns in Montana.
 Kirsten has a BA in American history from Reed College.

 As a co-director of MBPC, Tara helps guide the organization to ensure its position as a leading voice shaping the debate around budget priorities.
 She works with the media, foundations, policy makers, and advocates build the reputation of MBPC as a respected source of information and analysis on state budget and fiscal issues.